Please Wait...

 Weather In Chennai:

-Chennai weather is hot and humid due to its proximity to the thermal equator and location on the coast.
-For annually, the weather is hot and clammy.
-Late May to early June is the warmest time, with maximum temperatures averaging 35–42 °C. January is the coldest month, with low temperatures ranging from 15 to 22 degrees Celsius.
-The monsoon season is separated into pre-monsoon (June to August) and post-monsoon (September to November), with mild to strong winds and precipitation.
-Because no major rivers flow through the area, Chennai has relied on regular monsoon rains to maintain water reservoirs.
+Chennai's weather is hot and humid due to its proximity to the thermal equator and its coastal location.
+The climate is generally hot and clammy throughout the year.
+The warmest period is from late May to early June, with maximum temperatures averaging between 35°C and 42°C. January is the coldest month, with low temperatures ranging from 15°C to 22°C. The monsoon season in Chennai is divided into two phases: pre-monsoon (June to August) and post-monsoon (September to November), characterized by mild to strong winds and precipitation.
+As no major rivers flow through the area, Chennai relies on regular monsoon rains to maintain its water reservoirs.

 Schools In Chennai: